redpanda-data/connect/website/docs/components/inputs/nats_jetstream.md

 ### `queue`

-The queue group to consume as.
+An optional queue group to consume as.

 Type: `string`
-Default: `""`

 ### `subject`